openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rbd.md

 ```

 **Note:**
-cephadm rm-cluster on a node which is not part of the cluster anymore has the
+cephadm rm-cluster on a node that is not part of the cluster anymore has the
 effect of removing all the containers and doing some cleanup on the filesystem.

-Before shutting the oc0-controller-1 down, move the ip address (on the same
+Before shutting the oc0-controller-1 down, move the IP address (on the same
 network) to the oc0-ceph-0 node:

 ```